For Suu Kyi, a new role and heavier burden

 Suu Kyi says she will look for a second home in Naypyitaw, which is a four-hour drive from the commercial capital Yangon.
 "Because don't forget I have a dog," she says, "and I have to take him with me."

-Tai Chi Toe, a gift from her son Kim, will be a welcome distraction: Naypyitaw is reputedly so dull no foreign embassy has moved there.
+Tai Chi Toe, a gift from her son Kim, will be a welcome distraction: Naypyitaw is reputedly so dull foreign embassies have resisted moving there.

 (Editing by Jason Szep and Jonathan Thatcher)